Murder of Samaira Nazir: Legal proceedings

-Azhar Franklin Nazir and Imran Mohammed stood trial at the Central Criminal Court, with Nazir maintaining his innocence and Mohammed using the partial defence of diminished responsibility.
+Azhar Nazir and Imran Mohammed stood trial at the Central Criminal Court, with Nazir maintaining his innocence and Mohammed using the partial defence of diminished responsibility.
 The prosecution's case was one of joint enterprise.

 Nazir acknowledged that he did not approve of Samaira's relationship and accepted that he was present when she was killed, but he maintained that he had only witnessed the latter part of the struggle between his sister and Imran Mohammed, that he had seen this from a distance, and that he had neither participated in the murder nor played a part in planning or executing it.
 Despite claiming to be "horrified" by what he was witnessing, he conceded that he did not try to intervene.
 The forensic evidence of airborne blood on his clothing was not consistent with his account of witnessing the murder from a distance, and two witnesses testified that Samaira was dragged back into the house when she tried to escape, one of whom identified Nazir directly as the individual who had dragged Samaira back into the house.

 On 15 June 2006, Imran Mohammed was found unanimously guilty of murder.
 On 16 June 2006, Nazir was convicted of the same by an 11-1 majority verdict.
 On 14 July 2006, both were sentenced to life imprisonment; Mohammed was detained at Her Majesty's pleasure for a minimum of 10 years and Nazir received a minimum tariff of 20 years.

 Nazir Afzal, area director for the Crown Prosecution Service, who was responsible for the prosecution, stated:

 "Samaira was murdered because she loved the wrong person in her family's eyes.
 In that sense it was an 'honour killing' to protect the perceived status of the family[...]
 We hope that Samaira's death and the investigation and prosecution that followed will deter others who may wish to harm their own family members because of practices that are as tragic as they are outdated."

 John Reid, a Detective Inspector from the Metropolitan Police who worked on the case, said, "There is nothing at all honourable about her brutal death."

 Azhar Nazir appealed against his conviction, but the appeal was duly dismissed in February 2009.